mathcoding/Programmazione2/README.md

 3. [A tutorial on the universality and expressiveness of fold](http://www.cs.nott.ac.uk/~pszgmh/fold.pdf)
 4. [To Iterate is Human, to Recurse, Divine](https://sites.google.com/a/gertrudandcope.com/info/Publications/Patterns/C--Report/SpaceIII)
 5. [Python Docs - Functional Programming How To](https://docs.python.org/3/howto/functional.html)
-6. Alicazione di Facebook scritta in [Haskell](https://www.haskell.org/): [Facebook’s New Spam-Killer Hints at the Future of Coding](https://www.wired.com/2015/09/facebooks-new-anti-spam-system-hints-future-coding/)
+6. Applicazione di Facebook scritta in [Haskell](https://www.haskell.org/): [Facebook’s New Spam-Killer Hints at the Future of Coding](https://www.wired.com/2015/09/facebooks-new-anti-spam-system-hints-future-coding/)